l50/cuckooVagrantBox/README.md

 This is used to build a cuckoo vm which can be used for malware analysis.

 ## Prerequisites
-Download vagrant from here: http://www.vagrantup.com/downloads.html
+1. Download vagrant from here: http://www.vagrantup.com/downloads.html
+2. To install on a debian-based platform, use dpkg -i

 ### UNM specific instructions:
 Set up VNC and get access to a trucks machine.
 If VNC is too painful to use then give teamviwer a shot by setting it up on the malwarrior box: